OSU-BMBL/ssread/static/docs/usage.md

 1. There are seven predicted cell types which are shown in the drop-down bar.
 If you choose one of these cell types, then the following UMAP will change to the UMAP of predicted subclusters for this cell type.
 2. The ARI score is used to evaluate the performance of our predicted cell types compared with the original cell labels from the original paper.
 The higher the score is, the more consistency there is between our predicted cell labels and the original cell labels.
-   Note: If we don't have the ARI score, then it will show a silhouette score instead of.
+   Note: If we don't have the ARI score, then it will show a silhouette score instead.
 3. A sliding bar is used for controlling the size of each point in the following UMAP.
 It ranges from 1 to 10, the bigger the number is, the larger the point size is.
 4. This function bar contains several quick buttons for graphic operations.
 For example, the first button is 'Download plot as a png', you can click this button and this UMAP figure will be downloaded to your local computer automatically.
 For the 'Zoom in' and 'Zoom out' buttons, you can zoom in or zoom out this figure by clicking these two buttons.
 Furthermore, after you applied zoom in or zoom out in this figure if you want to back to the default figure, then you can click the 'Reset axes' button to let this figure back to the default status.
 5. A floating window will show up when move your cursor on cells, indicating the belonging cell type, cell name, and the UMAP coordinate.